Configure Single Sign-OnConfigure Single Sign-On

 Configure ADFS as IDP for NetWitness

-For instructions on how to configure ADFS as IDP for NetWitness, see the Configure SAML 2.0 provider settings for portals topic in Microsoft documentation.
+For instructions on how to configure ADFS as IDP for NetWitness, refer to Microsoft documentation.

 Map User Roles to External Groups

-Atleast one Active Directory group should be mapped to an administrator role in NetWitness.
-For instructions on how to map user roles to Active Directory groups, see (Optional) Map User Roles to External Groups.
+Atleast one External Group should be mapped to an administrator role in NetWitness.
+For instructions on how to map user roles to External Groups, see (Optional) Map User Roles to External Groups.

 Enable Single Sign-On